g8a9/wowchemy-website/content/post/whisper-encoder/index.md

 I.e., these [Pulse-code Modulation](https://en.wikipedia.org/wiki/Pulse-code_modulation) (PCM) samples correspond to 129600 / 16000 = 8.1 seconds of recording.

-When prepared with HF’s AutoProcessor (which in turn uses the [WhisperFeatureExtractor](https://huggingface.co/docs/transformers/main/en/model_doc/whisper#transformers.WhisperFeatureExtractor) class), if we also return the attention mask (useful for, e.g., batched inference)
+If we process the signal with HF’s AutoProcessor (which in turn uses the [WhisperFeatureExtractor](https://huggingface.co/docs/transformers/main/en/model_doc/whisper#transformers.WhisperFeatureExtractor) class) and ask it to return the attention mask (useful for, e.g., batched inference), i.e.,

 ```python
 inputs = processor(
     row["audio"]["array"],